likalikali/jupyternotebook_fish_reader/README.md

-# jupyternotebook_fish_reader
+# Jupyternotebook_fish_reader
-read novel when using jupyter notebook
+Read novel when using jupyter notebook